Beginner Drawing Exercises: 10 Simple Drills That Work

 Practice basic shapes

-• Improves proportion awareness
+• Improves proportion and construction

 Sketches of geometric and organic forms, including spheres, cubes, spirals, and cylinders, demonstrating basic 3D shapes for drawing.